stephen-fox/watcher/README.md

 # watcher

-## What is it?
-A Go library for watching files in a given directory.
+A Go library for watching files.

 ## How does it work?
 It is pretty basic at the moment.
 The library provides an object that scans on